 A tale of two uncertainties

-Minister John Dalli speaks about the issues of uncertainty that were
+Finance Minister John Dalli sees the lack of certainty,

-He explained, "The main issue affecting the economy is uncertainty,
+He explains, "The main issue affecting the economy is uncertainty,

 which is affecting us on both the national and international level.